ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 # **Subscribing users to the SNS Topic.**

- **We need to create Function that will help us add subscribers to the SNS topic.**
+ <p>We need to create Function that will help us add subscribers to the SNS topic</p>

 1. Create an SNS Subscribe policy.
 Locate the policy in the repository under the policies folder.
 2. Create an IAM role and attach the created policy together with the AWSLambdaBasicExecutionRole policy.